00fox/Ds2vJoy/README.md

 ______________________________________________________________________________________ Or/Xor

-Over two next sources you'll find 'or', double 'xor' conditions instead of simple combination
+Over two next sources you'll find 'or'
+- double, 'xor' conditions instead of simple combination
 - If only first 'or' is used and first source is killed to launch the mapping (for example, pushed more than a short press), and still pushed, second source is still available.
 But both will have to be released to be available to trigger the mapping again
 - The mapping is launched over those conditions: